dparedesh/susy-statistical-interpretation/README.md

-2. Other useful and needed scripts are stored in the directory named `python`
+2. Other useful and needed scripts are stored in the directory named `python`:

     * `pathUtilities.py:` File used to store all useful PATH.
 It must be carefully modified to fit your needs,  ***before doing anything***.
     * `massCheck.py:` Script used to check if there are signal samples with the same mass parameters.
     * `FillJsonFilesWithMissingInfo.py:`  Script used to fill the missing information into JSON files, needed to produce the exclusion plots.
     * `jsonToBands.py:`   Script used to read the mass points `m0` and all `excludedXsec*` from the JSON file and create expected, observed, and 1 and 2-sigma bands in TGraphs.
 Also, it will save the plots for `theory x-section`, including the systematic variations.
 This script is **not** used to create 2D exclusion contours, but only when the goal is to plot the upper limit on x-sections as a function of the generated mass point `m0`.
     * `CollectSignalYields.py (TO BE UPDATED):` is used to get yields, fitting results, nuisance parameters information e.g: ranking, pulling plots.

 4. `susyGridFiles`: Directory used to store the  SUSY signal samples used in the analysis.
 The model's name provided to `generateCommands.py` must match the name of a file in this directory.
 5. `InputTrees`: Directory used to place the HF inputs ROOT files.